techvsva/rsDicountassignment/README.md

 8080 is default port on which poject will start, if you need to change the port go to projects application.properties file and add server.port={portNumber}

 ## Acknowledgment
-Go to Wiki to see class diagrams and sonar cube dashborad screenshots.
+See attached files for class diagrams and sonar cube dashborad screenshots.